The Ultimate Food Map of Europe

 We have chosen to list Scotland here, instead of absorbing it under the United Kingdom.
 Mostly, we really wanted to feature Haggis, as it might be amongst one of the most unique meals in Europe.

 Don’t miss our list of 12 Popular Scottish Foods to Try.
 And if you’re planning a visit to explore this stunning destination, we recommend you consider touring with Rabbies.
-We did, and you can read our review on Rabbies Tours to decide whether they’ll be a great fit for you too.
+We did, and you can read our review on Rabbies Tours to decide whether they’ll be a great fit for you, too.

 40. England

-England is not famous for its culinary treats.
-But the good old fashion Fish and Chips can be proudly the traditional food of England.
 So head down to the coast on that one sunny day a year and enjoy it.
 Believe it or not, London has some fantastic food to be found.

 Food Map of Europe - England